Members Of 1969 ‘Amazin’ Mets Come Together For Good Cause At Stew Leonard’s In Yonkers

 But in 1969, everything changed.

-“Even though it has been 50 years, it’s still vivid in our minds how important we were to the city of New York,” outfielder/first baseman Art Shamsky said.
-“After so many years being known as the lovable losers to being World Series champions.”
+“Even though it has been 50 years, it’s still vivid in our minds about how important we were to the city of New York, and what we accomplished,” outfielder/first baseman Art Shamsky said.
+“Being known as the lovable losers to winning the championship.”

-MORE: World Series Champion Art Shamsky On 1969 Mets, Tom Seaver & New Book
+MORE: World Series Champion Art Shamsky On 1969 Mets, Tom Seaver And New Book

 Members of that team came together for an autograph signing at Stew Leonard’s in Yonkers, a store also celebrating its 50th year.